-This weekend's freak pre-Halloween snowstorm did more that freeze a few pumpkins.
+This weekend's freak snowstorm did more that freeze a few pumpkins.
 Hundreds of schools across the Northeast are closed today as communities scramble to deal with the mountains of heavy, wet snow that covered roads, damaged trees and snapped power lines.
-That means thousands of kids are having an unexpected snow day, leaving thousands of parents scrambling for childcare and/or activities to keep the kids engaged on this frosty White Halloween.
+That means thousands of kids are having an unexpected snow day, leaving thousands of parents scrambling for childcare and/or activities to keep the kids engaged.

 I can't help with the childcare, but I can help with some ideas for keeping kids busy.
 Here are five things you can do with your kids today: